 One common circumstance in which this occurs is when a home is inherited and subsequently sold.

-In the 2015 Budget, measures were intoiduced which will adversely affect the owners of homes in the UK and abroad who are resident outside the UK and who sell their UK home at a profit.
+In the 2015 Budget, measures were introduced which will adversely affect the owners of homes in the UK and abroad who are resident outside the UK and who sell their UK home at a profit.

 The Government has published guidance on tax on selling property.
 Such decisions should always be undertaken with the benefit of professional advice.